 Edit: Applications are now CLOSED.
 Attendees will receive more information by September 16, 2022.
 The Data Curation Network is pleased to offer an in-person workshop experience October 26-27, 2022, at the University of Minnesota.
 This free two-day training session, uses the CURATE(D) workflow as a training foundation, and will bring together library data specialists, discipline…

-ADRF Coverage of the First Data Curation Network Workshop at DLF
+Launching of the Data Curation Network